-The Query pane lets you filter the objects in the Object List pane using complex gueries.
-Select a guery to filter the Object List by its terms.
+The Query pane lets you filter the objects in the Object List pane using complex queries.
+Select a query to filter the Object List by its terms.
 Select another query and choose one of:

-- Add Tags > with <And> in the right-click menu to add its results to the results of previous queries. - Add Tags > with <Or> in the right-click menu to compare its results with the results of previous gueries.
+- Add Tags > with <And> in the right-click menu to add its results to the results of previous queries. - Add Tags > with <Or> in the right-click menu to compare its results with the results of previous queries.